 - 1 bunch cilantro

-- 4 limes, juice of
+- 4 limes juice of

 - 3 garlic cloves

-- 2 tbsp olive oil
+- 2 tablespoons olive oil

-- 1 tbsp cumin
+- 1 tablespoon cumin

-- 1/2 tsp salt
+- 1/2 teaspoon salt

-- 1/8 tsp cayenne pepper
+- 1/8 teaspoon cayenne pepper

-- Ground black pepper, to taste
+- Ground black pepper to taste

 - In a food processor or blender, add cilantro (whole and with stems), lime juice, garlic, olive oil, cumin, salt, cayenne and black pepper.
 Process until marinade forms, pausing and scraping the walls.